 A x86-64 Linux distro supported by the Yocto project with the required packages installed.
 (On a Debian-based system, you should be able to install all the required packages with

-sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib build-essential chrpath socat cpio python python3 python3-pip python3-pexpect xz-utils debianutils iputils-ping default-jre
+sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib build-essential chrpath socat cpio python python3 python3-pip python3-pexpect xz-utils debianutils iputils-ping cpu-checker default-jre parted

 Many/most distros that aren’t on the officially supported list will still work just fine—feel free to give it a try with whatever you’re running.

 Although the Yocto project as a whole does support architectures other than x86-64 for the build machine, one of the layers we’ll be using only supports x86-64.

 You can run this all inside a VM, but a Yocto build is a pretty resource-intensive process, so generally we don’t recommend it.
 If you do, make sure there’s plenty of ram and disk space available to the VM.